ruricaru/ruricaru.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2012: Associate Professor at Bordeaux University
+* from 2012: Associate Professor at Bordeaux University

-* Fall 2012: Researcher at LaBRI, Bordeaux
+* from 2012 : Researcher at LaBRI, Bordeaux (BKB team)

-* Fall 2011: Postdoc researcher at Inria, Rennes
+* 2011 - 2012: Postdoc researcher at Inria, Rennes (Symbiose team)

+* 2010 - 2011: ATER at Montpellier University

+* 2006 - 2010: PhD at LIRMM, Montpellier (MAB team)